Ximi1970/systray-x/README.md

 ## Limitations

-his add-on / companion app will not work with flatpaks or snaps of Thunderbird.
-They do not allow native messaging hosts outside the packages.
+This add-on / companion app will not work with flatpaks or snaps of Thunderbird.
+They do not allow native messaging hosts outside the packages.__
 You need to use a workaround for Wayland.
-In some distributions this is already applied.
+In some distributions this is already applied.__

 ## Binaries (System)